colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-5.md

 From now on the core game logic will be stored in and referenced from `src/gameLogic`.
 The outside of `src/gameLogic` will be for the front end.

-## Importing from the game logic Module
+## Importing From The Game Logic Module

 You're now exporting your core game logic as a module from `src/gameLogic/index.js`.
 You'll now need to fix outdated imports of the `FourInARowGame` class.